 Do You Really Need a Third-Party Google Drive Encryption Tool?

+Google Drive encryption is an extremely important element of a data security strategy.
 With the built-in protection Google provides, is there a need for additional Google drive encryption?
 There are a couple of details surrounding the Google Drive encryption process that can lead organizations to pursue additional Google Drive encryption technologies to bolster their data privacy.

 Google utilizes TLS encryption to transport the data during the upload process which results in a very brief window of time where data is actually decrypted before it is encrypted again.

 Additionally, with Google handling all of the backend mechanisms for data encryption, organizations do not really have full control over this process to ensure data is kept private.

 Taking the above possible weaknesses in Google’s own encryption mechanisms into consideration, organizations who add an extra layer of encryption to their Google Drive data are able to have complete control over the encryption process, encryption algorithm, and provide an additional layer of security on top of the Google native Drive encryption.

 As tremendously powerful as public cloud services and offerings are, organizations cannot fully entrust data privacy and security to public cloud vendors.
 They must get involved and take a proactive approach to secure their data.

 The benefits of encrypting Google Drive are numerous for organizations.
 However, the short list of security benefits to providing additional proactive Google Drive Encryption includes the following:

 - Additional Protection Against Data Privacy Concerns and Data Leaks